 - A Guard is Placed at the Tomb (Matthew 27:62–66)

 - Darkness Prevails among the Nephites (3 Nephi 9–10)

 - Jesus Goes to the Spirit World and Organizes His Work There (1 Peter 3:18–4:6; D&C 138)

 Wreath, leave the purple and red candles unlit.

 James Tissot, Watch over the Tomb

 - Read 3 Nephi 9:14‒22, in which Jesus testifies of his death and resurrection.

 - Read Isaiah 52:7 and 53:10 and then Mosiah 15:10–18.
 What does it mean that after he has made an offering for sin “he shall see his seed?”

-- Read portions of all or some of D&C 138 and discuss together Jesus' activities during the time that his body was in the tomb
+- Read portions of all or some of D&C 138 and discuss together the activities of Jesus’ spirit during the time that his body was in the tomb.